Acquisition of 21st Century Fox by Disney: Escalating bids and antitrust approvals (June 2018)

+Lawsuits and conclusion of the bidding war (July 2018)

 On July 9, a Fox shareholder filed a lawsuit to stop the acquisition from Disney, citing the absence of financial projections for Hulu.
 On the same day, CNBC reported Comcast was looking for companies that could take over Fox's Regional Sports Networks.
 The shareholder claimed that would've made Comcast's antitrust problems regarding the takeover of Fox assets easier as Comcast was preparing to make a new all cash counter-offer before July 27, 2018.

 On July 12, the Department of Justice filed a notice of appeal with the D.C.
 Circuit to reverse the District Court's approval for AT&T's acquisition of Time Warner (which became WarnerMedia shortly afterward).
 Analysts said the chances of a victory by the DOJ were small, but would be the "final nail in the coffin for Comcast's Fox chase.
 This is a clear gift to Disney."
 On the next day, AT&T CEO Randall L. Stephenson gave an interview with CNBC, about Comcast's bid for Fox: "It probably can't help it.
 You're in a situation where two entities are bidding for an asset, and this kind of action can obviously influence the outcome of those actions."

 On July 13, Disney received the support of the Institutional Shareholder Services and Glass Lewis, the two most prominent proxy adviser firms in the world.
 Fox shareholders were recommended by the advisers as means to provide for Disney's future.

 On July 16, CNBC reported Comcast was unlikely to continue its bidding war with Disney to acquire Fox.
 Instead, Comcast would likely continue pursuing the 61% stake of Sky.

 On July 19, Comcast officially announced it was dropping its bid on the Fox assets in order to focus on its bid for Sky.
 CEO Brian L. Roberts said "I'd like to congratulate Bob Iger and the team at Disney and commend the Murdoch family and Fox for creating such a desirable and respected company."

 Road to completion (July 2018–March 2019)

+Shareholder approvals and early regulatory review (July–October 2018)

 On July 25, 2018, TCI Fund Management, the second largest shareholder of 21st Century Fox, indicated it voted to approve the Disney–Fox deal.
 On July 27, Disney and Fox shareholders approved the merger between the two companies.

 There were reports on August 9 that Viacom CEO Bob Bakish wanted to license its television ad targeting tech to the entire industry, starting with Fox.
 On August 12, the Competition Commission of India (CCI) approved the Disney–Fox deal.

 On September 17, the European Commission (EC) scheduled a merger review for October 19, which was later postponed to November 6.

 On October 5, Disney announced the commencement of exchange offers and consent solicitations for 21st Century Fox.